 Sometimes it is a refreshingly open and productive exercise, where all concerned are willing to throw open the windows and let in fresh air and light.
 Sometimes its not, and individuals lose their connection to the organisation and realise that their future lies elsewhere.
 The most important thing remains to be mutually respectful in working through the questions, giving time and energy to them as an investment in the future of the enterprise.

-Approached that way, we’ve seen board reporting go from those sad truckloads down to a modest but powerful folder, and board meetings follow accordingly – moving from unsatisfying marathons to engaging sessions that move at a brisk but unhurried pace, through discussion that is well-informed, action oriented, and outcomes focussed.
+Approached that way, we’ve seen board reporting go from those sad truckloads of paper, that remain largely unread, down to a modest but powerful folder, and board meetings follow accordingly – moving from unsatisfying marathons to engaging sessions that move at a brisk but unhurried pace, through discussion that is well-informed, action oriented, and outcomes focussed.

 A constitution, aka articles of association and similar names, is commonly required to create the legal fiction that the enterprise has a separate legal existence from those people who comprise it from time to time – literally, to ‘incorporate’ or make a body from their relationships.
 What we discuss here applies equally if there is no document as such – in an old-style unincorporated partnership for example, but basing an approach on the verbal understanding of the arrangement is, naturally, an order of difficulty more complex.